paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

 To account for the uncertainties in choosing the deterministic values for $D$ and $D_{A}$, the coefficient of variation for the model uncertainty is larger than for the other simplified models presented in Section 10.7.1 to 10.7.2.
+The {term}`
-The model uncertainty CoV can be reduced if the model is improved by considering $D$ and/or $D_{A}$ as random (instead of deterministic) variables with appropriate uncertainty quantification.
+MODEL UNCERTAINTY` CoV can be reduced if the model is improved by considering $D$ and/or $D_{A}$ as random (instead of deterministic) variables with appropriate uncertainty quantification.